Stackclash/5e-vault/4. World Almanac/NPCs/Demogorgon.md

 - "desc": "Demogorgon makes two Tentacle attacks.
 He can replace one attack with a\
     \ use of Gaze."
   "name": "Multiattack"
-- "desc": "Melee Weapon Attack: dice: d20+17 (+17) to hit, reach 10 ft., one\
+- "desc": "Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
+Hit: 28\
-    \ target.
-Hit: dice:3d12 + 9|text(28) (3d12 + 9) force damage.
-If the target\
+    \ (3d12 + 9) force damage.
+If the target is a creature, it must succeed on a DC\
-    \ is a creature, it must succeed on a DC 23 Constitution saving throw, or its\
+    \ 23 Constitution saving throw, or its hit point maximum is reduced by an amount\
-    \ hit point maximum is reduced by an amount equal to the damage taken.
-This reduction\
+    \ equal to the damage taken.
+This reduction lasts until the target finishes a\
-    \ lasts until the target finishes a long rest.
-The target dies if its hit point\
-    \ maximum is reduced to 0."
+    \ long rest.
+The target dies if its hit point maximum is reduced to 0."
   "name": "Tentacle"
 - "desc": "Demogorgon turns his magical gaze toward one creature he can see within\
     \ 120 feet of him.
 The target must succeed on a DC 23 Wisdom saving throw or suffer\
-    \ one of the following effects (choose one or roll a dice: d6|avg|noform (d6)):\n\
+    \ one of the following effects (choose one or roll a d6):\n\n- 1–2 Beguiling\
-    \n- 1–2 Beguiling Gaze.
+    \ Gaze.
 The target is [[/5.
-Mechanics/Rules/Conditions.md#stunned|stunned]]\
+Mechanics/Rules/Conditions.md#stunned|stunned]] until\
-    \ until the start of Demogorgon's next turn or until Demogorgon is no longer within\
+    \ the start of Demogorgon's next turn or until Demogorgon is no longer within\
     \ line of sight.  \n- 3–4 Confusing Gaze.
 The target suffers the effect of\
     \ the [[5.
 Mechanics/Spells/Confusion.md|confusion]] spell without making a saving\
     \ throw.
 The effect lasts until the start of Demogorgon's next turn.
 Demogorgon\